Bruce Mildenhall

-Bruce Allan Mildenhall (born 27 March 1953 in Box Hill, Melbourne) was an Australian politician and a member of the Victorian Legislative Assembly for the electoral district of Footscray.
+Bruce Allan Mildenhall (born 27 March 1953 in Box Hill, Melbourne) is a retired Australian politician and a former member of the Victorian Legislative Assembly for the electoral district of Footscray.

 Mildenhall was a youth worker, recreation officer and public servant before being elected to the Legislative Assembly for Footscray in October 1992.
 He held a number of shadow ministries until 1999 and was a parliamentary secretary until 2006.

 Mildenhall retired from the Legislative Assembly at the 2006 state election.